-The NeuroBlate System family of Laser Delivery Probes are single-use (disposable) patient interface components used to deliver laser interstitial thermal therapy.
+The NeuroBlate System family of laser probes are single-use (disposable) patient interface components used to deliver laser interstitial thermal therapy.
 The Probe is considered MR Conditional at 1.5T and 3T.
 The Probe allows for gas cooling during simultaneous laser application and thermal imaging.
-The LDP's are available in multiple lengths and configurations in two outside diameters: 3.3 and 2.2 mm.
-The appropriate length is determined with the surgical planning and/or stereotactic platform used for the procedure.
+The laser probes are available in multiple lengths and configurations in three outside diameters: 3.3, 2.2 and 1.6 mm.
 The appropriate probe configuration and diameter is determined by the physician depending on the clinical need.